JuliaLang/julia/doc/stdlib/arrays.rst

    Generates a copy of ``A`` and removes stored numerical zeros from that copy, optionally trimming excess space from the result's ``rowval`` and ``nzval`` arrays when ``trim`` is ``true``\ .

-   For an in-place version and algorithmic information, see :func:`Base.SparseArrays.dropzeros!`\ .
+   For an in-place version and algorithmic information, see :func:`dropzeros!`\ .

 .. function:: dropzeros!(x::SparseVector, trim::Bool = true)